Nathene/load_balancer/readme.md

       * `getNextAvailableServer() Server`: Finds the next available server using round-robin.
       * `ServeProxy(w http.ResponseWriter, r *http.Request)`: Handles incoming requests, forwarding them to an available server.

+* **`Usage`**
+   * The main reason for using this package is if you have multiple servers
+   * which use redirects to a `master` server.
+If a server goes down, it will
+   * still redirect traffic in an organised fashion to the `master` server.

 ## Usage Example

 ```go